-- You can keep up with Nicole Orisich through her website, Keep It Cute Kitchen.
-She’s also on Instagram under the same name.
+- You can keep up with Nicole Orisich through Instagram.
 She’s a Nutritional Therapy Practitioner, a Certified Personal Trainer, and an AIP Certified Coach.
 She’s available to work with people 1:1.

 - You can keep up with Bea Caillet through her website, Go Healthy with Bea.
 It’s a bilingual website and available in both French and English.
 She’s also on social media under the same name.
 She recently completed her health coach certification and is available to work with French-speaking clients.

 - Eileen (your podcast host) is the author of multiple books, written to help people thrive with autoimmune disease.
 Learn more on the Books Page.